Blackrock College: Child sexual abuse

+As of 2022 one of its six student houses, McQuaid, continued to be named after alleged child sex offender John Charles McQuaid.

+Now, the McQuaid house has been replaced by the Browne house, named after James Browne, Blackrock's first student.

 Past pupils

 The Blackrock College Union represents former students of the college, organises many charitable events throughout the year, assists the school (e.g., mentoring, management assistance, advice) and organises social events for members.
 There are branches in Ireland and across the world.

 Early Free State ministers such as Art O'Connor (secretary for agriculture 1921–1922), and Éamon de Valera, six times Taoiseach and the 3rd president of Ireland, studied and later taught in Blackrock.
 Modern politicians include Eoin O'Broin, Ruairi Quinn (a former minister and leader of the Labour Party) and Barry Andrews, a former junior minister.
 Many businessmen have also attended the school such as David J. O'Reilly, chairman and former CEO of Chevron Corporation, and Brendan O'Regan, founder of Shannon Airport and proponent of the Irish peace and reconciliation process.
 Philip R. Lane (governor of the central bank), Ronan Dunne (EVP and group president of Verizon Wireless) also attended the college.

 Writer Flann O'Brien, and journalist and scholar Tim Pat Coogan, were students of the school.
 Alumni in the fine arts include designer Paul Costelloe, composer Michael McGlynn and visual artist Robert Ballagh.
 The Holy Ghost Order has a long tradition of missionaries.
 Frank Duff, founder of the Legion of Mary, is perhaps the best-known.
 Singer, songwriter, author and political activist Bob Geldof was also a student at the college.
 Eminent handbag designer Pauric Sweeney also calls Blackrock his alma mater.
 Radio and TV personality Ryan Tubridy attended the college.
 Singer-songwriter and producer Jonathon Ng (better known as EDEN) attended Blackrock, and in 2014 a video was posted on the college's YouTube account of Ng performing a song entitled "Amnesia".

 The college places a heavy emphasis on sport.
 Past pupils include Ireland internationals Brian O'Driscoll, former Ireland and Lions captain, Luke Fitzgerald, Victor Costello, a 20-year Leinster, Ireland and Blackrock College RFC veteran, who also represented Ireland in shot putting at the Olympics, Leo Cullen, former captain, now coach of the Leinster Rugby team and Shane Byrne, Leinster and Ireland professional rugby player.